kennyhyun/kennyhyun.github.com/_i18n/en/_posts/2020-09-10-windows-development-environment.markdown

 ** Windows 10 Home edition also supports WSL2.

-** You still need the virtualization support in your BIOS or UEFI setting.
+** You still need the virtualisation support in your BIOS or UEFI setting.

 ### Installing WSL